-3. Standard Category – All cars must be driven. – Cars are marked out of 1000 points
+3. Advanced Category – All cars must be driven. – Cars are marked out of 900 points

-This is judged to the same guidance at Standard or modified, but with the persons entering being able to trailer their cars.
+This is judged to the same guidance at Advanced, but with the persons entering being able to trailer their cars.

 What to do next?